hamid-nazar/generative_ai/README.md

 # Savant

 Savant is a web application that integrates the OpenAI API to do text generation, image generation, and similarity/semantic search on documents.
-The objective of the application is to leverage generative AI models to provide users with powerful tools for content generation and document analysis.
+The objective of the application is to create a web platform which incorporates several distinct generative AI models.
+This platform gives potential users the ability to generate content(text/images) and to do some simple document analysis.
 The motivation behind selecting this project was to explore the capabilities of OpenAI models and create a user-friendly interface for utilizing these models in real-world applications.

 For similarity/semantic search on documents, we have used Pinecone, which is a fully managed vector database platform designed to handle high-dimensional vector data at scale.The OpenAI Embedding API is used to generate embeddings for the text data.